object-oriented-python/object-oriented-programming/doc/source/8_inheritance.rst

         65     def __repr__(self):

 In fact, :class:`Group` is never supposed to be instantiated, it plays the role of an :term:`abstract base class`.
-In other words, it's role is to provide functionality to classes that inherit from it, rather than to be the type of objects itself.
+In other words, its role is to provide functionality to classes that inherit from it, rather than to be the type of objects itself.
 We will return to this in more detail in :numref:`abstract_base_classes`.